 I also designed an educational banner (above) that appears on Facebook's activity log home page only when users navigate from the three aforementioned entry points.
 The banner explains that people can use controls here for their privacy matters.
 It offers instruction on how to use activity log, suggests actions, and links to a Help Center article to learn more.
 The banner offers a soft landing in these three user journeys, a quick guide for those seeking to keep moving in the flow, to help them decide quickly how to take action on behalf of their privacy.
 And the way education is progressively disclosed, they can get more information if they need it.

 Members of my XFN team tested my design to see if visitations to activity log would increase enough to merit launching it.
 It did and subsequently launched globally on web and mobile.

 Deprecating Facebook automatic activity controls (2022)

 I worked as the CD on an XFN team to deprecate automatic activity controls.

 THE PROBLEM(S): After two years live, UX research found people didn't even remember turning on automatic activity controls.
-Users were also surprised to find that the feature didn't auto-hide some types of content from their profiles.
+Users were also surprised the feature didn't auto-hide some types of content from their profiles.
 Opt-in rate was low.